tobega/tailspin-v0/Notes.md

 ## Bugs
 - It should be an error to define the same composition rule twice
+- Types (data declarations) are not evaluated in modules

 ## Too much syntax?
 - quick filter by \<match> to mean \(<match> $!\).